 By coupling loan repayment amounts to a debtor’s actual income, ICLs provide insurance against default.

-ICL debt can be efficiently collected if functional tax and personal identification systems are in place.
+ICL debt can be collected efficiently if functional tax and personal identification systems are in place.

-GGBLs can lead to credit reputation loss for the borrower due to default.
+TBRLs can lead to credit reputation loss for the borrower due to default.

 ICLs have sophisticated administration requirements that may be unachievable for some countries.